fikin/go-complexity-analysis/README.md

 # go-complexity-analysis
+go-complexity-analysis calculates:
+* the Cyclomatic complexities
-go-complexity-analysis calculates the Cyclomatic complexities, the Halstead complexities and the Maintainability indices of golang functions.
+* the Halstead complexities (difficulty and volume)
+* the Maintainability indices
+* lines of code
+  of golang functions.

+Additionally it counts imports of packages from same application.
+This is indicator of interconnection between packages akin self imports.
+Higher number suggests more interconnections and lower refactoring capability.

 # Install
 ```sh